OBSTRUCTIONS IN THE HIGH STREET

 The History of the Old Tolbooth

 As Edinburgh developed it inevitably required a building in which to conduct civic business.
 In 1386 Robert II granted a piece of ground, 60 by 30 feet, in the High Street ‘to construct and erect houses and buildings on the foresaid land for the ornament of the said burgh and for their necessary uses’.
 The four storey building was erected at the north-west corner of St Giles from which it was separated by a narrow passage.
 It was originally referred to as the Pretorium or the Belhous for it contained the bell which summonsed the guild brothers to meetings.
 If they failed to attend they were fined 12 pence.
 Later it became known as the Tolbooth, literally taxing office, although that was only one of its many functions which over the years included the residence of the Provost of St Giles, the meeting place of the Town Council from 1403, Scottish Parliament from 1449, Privy Council, Courts of Justice and the Conventions of Burghs.
 Rooms in the ground floor were let for offices, shops and a tavern.
-For four hundred years it occupied a central place in the civic life of Edinburgh justifying its title of the Heart of Midlothian given to it by Sir Walter Scott in his novel of that name.
+For four hundred years it occupied a central place in the civic life of Edinburgh justifying its title of the Heart of Midlothian given to it by Sir Walter Scott in his novel of that name which was published one year after the demolition of the building in 1817.
 The location of the main entrance to the old Tolbooth is marked today on the pavement of the High Street by a heart shaped arrangement of stones, and the footprint of the building is outlined among the cobbles of the High Street, indicating today the extent to which it must have obscured the roadway.

 The location of the main entrance to the Old Tolbooth in the High Street as it is marked today with a Heart of Midlothian.